sreejithsreeji/machine-test/README.md

     //not added image uploading mechanism

     //UPDATE
 	//Added image upload feature in new branch
 	//Added user input validation using Joi
 	//some bugs are removed
 	//changes push into the new branch
 	//all other ,modules are working perfectly  Thank You
-    //all other ,modules are working perfectly  Thank You